-At grocery stores: Cashiers automatically provide SNAP customers with Double Up Food Bucks when they buy Michigan-grown fruits and vegetables.
-These Double Up dollars can then be spent on any fresh produce.
+At grocery stores: Cashiers automatically provide SNAP customers with Double Up Food Bucks when they buy any fresh fruits and vegetables.
+These Double Up dollars can then be spent on any fresh fruits and vegetables.

 How do I find participating locations in Michigan?
 The program is at more than 200 locations statewide!
 Find a location on our online map or call us 866.586.2796 to find a participating site near you.
 You can also download a complete list of participating sites or see markets in regional flyers.

 What if there are no participating Double Up sites in my area?
 Call us at 866.586.2796 to let us know you want Double Up in your area!
 For a complete list of farmers markets that accept SNAP Bridge Cards or other food assistance programs, visit Michigan Farmers Market Association.

 When does the program run?
 Double Up Food Bucks begins at Michigan Farmers’ Markets from April 1st, for the duration of the market season.
 The Michigan grocery store program begins August 1st and operates year-round.
 Bridge Card customers can use the program every day that participating locations are open during the Double Up program season.

 Visit the Locations page to find a location near you.

 Does Double Up Food Bucks match WIC?
 No, WIC purchases are not eligible for matching Double Up Food Bucks dollars.